smailoujaoura/odin_cv-builder/README.md

 that's all this one has but if we want to go further we and learn state a lot more we can introduce color changing; font cusomizations; and preview layout cusomization

+- installing the tailwind and using it in this react proj, converting the spaghetti css into tailwind

 # React + Vite